 Your holiday hire cost will include the self-drive hire of your chosen boat for the rental period.
 A small fuel waiver paid separately to the hire charge will provide sufficient fuel to run the engine and central heating systems during your hire period.
 All bedding, 2 car parking spaces (additional spaces available for small charge), digital TV, life jackets and VAT at 20% is included in the hire price.

 Towels will be included free of charge on the basis of one bath towel per person and one hand towel per bath room.

-You will also receive with your booking a pack of details including a Geoprojects Kennet & Avon canal map and a boaters handbook.
+You will also receive with your booking a pack of details including a Geoprojects Kennet & Avon canal map.